ioreka/uncommonplace/Star Trek.md

 Most people will never get a chance to learn what's in their own hearts.
 If we figure it out, it's often not what we expected, or even what we would have chosen for ourselves.
 Pike #growth #self #choice

 Cake is eternal.
 Michael Burnham #cake

+What I feel for you belongs to you alone.
+Michael Burnham #love